-We have been hearing news about FDA approving some CBD drug for epilepsy.
+We have been hearing news about FDA approving some CBD drugs for epilepsy.
 It has been shocking because all this time most of us thought CBD was something addictive and disastrous and now FDA is recommending it as a medicine?

 This makes us question what CBD is?
 What is the definition of CBD, what does it mean and what is the legal status of CBD?
 This article will describe in detail about CBD, its properties, its medicinal uses, and discuss its legality.

 CBD stands for Cannabidiol that is a phytocannabinoid extracted from Cannabis plant, but devoid of psychoactive activity with analgesic, anti-inflammatory, and chemopreventive properties.

-How Does CBD Work?
+How does CBD work?

 Unlike other Cannabis compounds, it doesn’t mainly interact with cannabinoid receptor 1 (CB1), CB2 or receptors like vanilloid receptor 1.
 CBD activates autophagy and promotes apoptosis by stimulating the endoplasmic reticulum stress and inhibiting the AKT/mTOR signaling.

 CBD is also known for the upregulation of ICAM-1 or intercellular adhesion molecule and TIMP-1, tissue inhibitor of matrix metalloproteinases-1.

-This prevents cancer from becoming invasive and producing Mets.
-It promotes the uptake of cytotoxic agents by activating the vanilloid type 2 (TRPV2) and decreasing the inhibitor of DNA binding 1 (ID-1).
+This prevents cancer from becoming invasive and producing the Mets.
+It promotes the uptake of cytotoxic agents by activating the vanilloid type 2 (TRPV2) and decreasing the inhibitor of DNA binding 1 (ID-1)

-CBD mediates analgesic effect by interacting with the CB1 receptors.
+CBD mediates the analgesic effect by interacting with the CB1 receptors.
 The binding of CBD with CB1 and CB2 receptors is mediated in a way that it doesn’t produce the effects THC does when it binds with these cannabinoid receptors.

 CBD acts as an inverse agonist, while THC shows agonist behavior at CB1 receptors.
 CBD interacts with many other receptors in the endocannabinoid system that include GPR6, GPR3, TRPV1, and TRPV2.

 CBD counteracts depression and anxiety by activating the serotonin receptors, i.e., 5-HT1A.
 It has a likely effect in the treatment of Alzheimer’s disease as CBD interacts with PPAR (gamma) or peroxisome proliferator-activated receptors.

-What are the Effects and Medicinal Uses of CBD?
+What are the effects and medicinal uses of CBD?

 CBD is known for reducing inflammation, acting as an analgesic, anxiolytic, antipsychotic, anti-seizure, anti-spasmodic substance, without causing euphoric or producing a psychoactive state.